MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-deploy-client.md

 AIP provides the following client installation options:

-- **[Download and run the .exe file.](rms-client/clientv2-admin-guide-install.md#to-install-the-azure-information-protection-unified-labeling-client-by-using-the-executable-installer)** This is the recommended option for most use cases.
+- **[Download and run the .exe file.](rms-client/clientv2-admin-guide-install.md#to-install-the-azure-information-protection-unified-labeling-client-by-using-the-executable-installer)** This installation is the recommended option for most use cases.
 The installation can be run interactively or silently.

     When the installation is complete, you may be prompted to restart your computer or Office software.
 Restart as needed to continue.

-- **[Download and run the .msi file.](rms-client/clientv2-admin-guide-install.md#to-install-the-azure-information-protection-unified-labeling-client-by-using-the-msi-installer)** Supported for silent installations that use a central deployment mechanism, such as group policies, Configuration Manger, or Microsoft Intune.
+- **[Download and run the .msi file.](rms-client/clientv2-admin-guide-install.md#to-install-the-azure-information-protection-unified-labeling-client-by-using-the-msi-installer)** Supported for silent installations that use a central deployment mechanism, such as group policies, Configuration Manger, or Microsoft Intune.E

 The AIP client installation files are available from the [Microsoft Download site](https://www.microsoft.com/download/details.aspx?id=53018).